devicetree-org/devicetree-specification/source/chapter5-flattened-format.rst

    * (optionally) any number of FDT_NOP tokens
    * FDT_PROP token

-      * property information as given in section :ref:`sect-fdt-lexical-structure`
+      * property information as given in :numref:`sect-fdt-lexical-structure`
       * [zeroed padding bytes to align to a 4-byte boundary]

 * Representations of all child nodes in this format